gabrielcedran/nodejs-express/README.md

 2. use a child process (which is similar to a web worker in the browser) - however there is a limitation on the number of child processes that can be spun up.

 Child processes should only be used when you are in control of when it's created (e.g on a cronjob task vs user requests via an api).

+## Tests

+For an express app, a good duo for tests is `jest` and `supertest`.
+The first is a testing framework while the second is a tool to ease integration tests.
+`ts-jest` is a lib that allows tests to be written in typescript.

+Set up:

+1. `npm i supertest @types/supertest jest @types/jest ts-jest`
+2. `npx ts-jest config:init`

+To run, simply execute `npx jest`.